openvinotoolkit/model_server/docs/FaceDetectionScriptExample.md

 ### Prepare Model Repository

-Refer this link to place your downloaded or converted in a repository to mount it to the OpenVINO&trade; Model Server- [Preparation of Models](./models_repository.md)
+Refer to [Preparation of Models](./models_repository.md) to place your downloaded or converted models in a repository to mount it to the OpenVINO&trade; Model Server.

 ### Run the OpenVINO&trade; Model Server Docker Container

 Run the OpenVINO&trade; Model Server with the downloaded models.
 Adjust the shape and batch_size parameter according to the requirement of model.
-Refer this guide to know more about the parameters.
+Refer [this guide](ShapeAndBatchSize.md) to know more about the parameters.

 - Run following command on your terminal